 - Are not entitled to Medicare

-9. Which current medical groups will not follow MAGI methodology in 2014?
+9. Which current medical groups do not follow MAGI methodology?

-The following groups will not follow MAGI methodology and will continue to receive "classic Medicaid" under the existing eligibility rules:
+The following groups do not follow MAGI methodology and continue to receive "classic Medicaid" under the existing eligibility rules:

 - SSI Cash Recipients

 - Foster Care Children